FAIR FIGHTING RULE #4: Check Your Weapons

-Your words can do real damage.
-You can say things that can’t be forgotten, things you'll regret later.
+Words can do real damage.
+During a fight, it is easy to say things that can’t be forgotten, things we’ll regret later.
 So we will be careful not to attack our spouse with deadly emotional force.

-For starters, there are words that should never enter the vocabulary of a Christian.
+For starters, there are words that should never enter the vocabulary of a Christian when addressing a spouse.
 We should never stoop to name-calling, cursing, or harmful generalizations.
-These things are not only unhelpful, but they can cause deep emotional wounds that are very difficult to repair.
-So many couples struggle with moving past words that were said to them in anger.
+Do not attack your spouse’s character or person-hood—they are not stupid, lazy, or disgusting.
+These assassinations are not only unhelpful, but they can also cause deep emotional wounds that are very difficult to repair.
+Many couples struggle with moving past words that were said to them in anger.
 Apologizing later does not remove the sting of ugly words that hit a vulnerable place.

-And when we get to know our spouses, we also learn their weaknesses and vulnerabilities.
-We need to be careful not to betray our spouse’s trust in the heat of an argument.
-Our intimacy should allow us to see each other's inadequacies with which we are struggle.
-It is a complete betrayal of trust to exploit our spouse’s insecurities.
+When we get to know our spouses deeply, we also learn their weaknesses and vulnerabilities.
+But we need to be careful not to betray our spouse’s trust and exploit their insecurities in the heat of an argument.
 Our intimacy will be doubly damaged if our spouse feels betrayed.
 Who would want to continue sharing their souls with someone who abuses the privilege?

 Subscribe to Family Fire and receive 10 Rules for Fair Fighting for free.